SystemSpace/Compendium/compendium.rst

   It's got suburbs and neighborhoods, yeah.

   In fact, even Ghaki (as in, the continent and neighboring small islands) hasn't been fully explored yet even.

+While LFE isn't a paradise, have the people at RISEN told you of any particularly nice places, cities, etc?
+  Well, there's a lot~ they say a lot of southwest Ghakuwent'sj is very nice though, or Mahuensj, or Gheiya.

+Is there any really pretty sightseeing spots in LFE?
+  Absolutely!
+(I mean, LFE is gigantic - how could there not be?)

 Often times people seem to need to prove that they are superior or important in some way, potentially going out of their way to seek attention/admiration in a self-centered manner.
 Is this common in LFE as well?
   In LFE, group society is the norm - egoism is a lot less present.